-A dark purple color and delightfully sweet, concord grapes are bursting with anti-inflammatory antioxidants, which means they’re great for both our immune system and our skin.
-Low in carbs and calories, yellow squash is full of iron, folate and beta carotene.
-And because of its mild flavor, it’s the perfect way to amp up the nutrition of a smoothie without sacrificing taste.
+Low in carbs and calories, squash is full of iron, folate and beta carotene, and because of its mild flavor, it’s the perfect way to amp up the nutrition of a smoothie without sacrificing taste.
 Grapes are full of powerful polyphenols, oats and pear are full of cholesterol-lowering fiber, and peanut butter has a dose of healthy fat and protein.
-If you’re looking for an afternoon snack that will keep you energized and satisfied until dinner, you’ve come to the right smoothie!
+If you’re looking for an afternoon snack that will keep you energized and hydrated until dinner, you’ve come to the right smoothie!

 A great natural source of energy (due to healthy fat, protein and fiber), coconut flakes and canned coconut cream are the perfect way to get a decadent, creamy smoothie without using dairy.
 Pecans (which have the highest antioxidant capacity of any nut), also pack a dose of healthy fat and protein.
 And thanks to chard (vitamins K and A), a pear (fiber and beta-carotene), and grapes (cancer-fighting polyphenols), this sweet drink is also packed with nutrients.